 ALA-accredited master’s programs can be found at colleges and universities in the United States, Canada, and Puerto Rico.
 These programs offer degrees with names such as Master of Library Science (MLS), Master of Arts, Master of Librarianship, Master of Library and Information Studies (MLIS), and Master of Science.
 ALA accreditation indicates that the program has undergone an external review and meets the ALA Committee on Accreditation’s Standards for Accreditation of Master’s Programs in Library and Information Studies.

-Directory of ALA-accredited programs in pdf format (clicking this link will download the entire directory, current as of date listed)
+Directory of ALA-accredited programs in PDF format (clicking this link will download the entire directory, current as of date listed)

 - University College London Master of Arts Library and Information Studies (Accreditation decision in June 2024)